CrowdStrike/ansible_collection_falcon/roles/falcon_configure/README.md

 # crowdstrike.falcon.falcon_configure

 This role configures the CrowdStrike Falcon Sensor.
-For Linux, this role requires the Falcon sensor to be installed prior to running this role.
+For Linux and macOS, this role requires the Falcon sensor to be installed prior to running this role.

-## Limitations
+> [!NOTE]

-This role is focused mainly on configuring the Falcon Sensor on Linux and MacOS.
-Windows is supported, but not as much functionality is currently available.
-The main difference is because a lot of the configuration options can be set during the installation of the sensor on Windows.
-We do plan to add more functionality to this role in the future.
+> This role is focused mainly on configuring the Falcon Sensor on Linux and MacOS.
+Windows is supported, but not as
+> much functionality is currently available.
+The main difference is because a lot of the configuration options can
+> be set during the installation of the sensor on Windows.
+We do plan to add more functionality to this role in the
+> future.

 ## Requirements